 The Abruzzo is one of Italy's hidden gems.
 Just a couple of hours from Rome, and 1 hour from Pescara on the east coast, you find yourself in a wild mountainous landscapes dotted with hilltop hamlets, deep forests, turquoise lakes, semi-Alpine peaks and wild flowers which persist right through the summer.

 But it's not just the scenery which impresses: the people are among the friendliest in Italy.
 The food is the kind of hearty, rustic fare - almost always grown within a few miles - that tastes wonderfully wholesome and sets you up for an energetic day of sightseeing.

-Linger for half a day in the main towns of L'Aquila (epicentre of a devastating earthquake in 2009, but fast being rebuilt) or Teramo (a provincial capital) and you'll find Renaissance-style palazzi and pretty piazzas with open-air sculptures and bustling markets.
+Linger for half a day in the main towns of L'Aquila (now restored after the 2009 earthquake) or Teramo (a provincial capital) and you'll find Renaissance-style palazzi and pretty piazzas with open-air sculptures and bustling markets.
 The perfect place to try a local speciality like spaghetti alla chitarra (square strands of pasta served with a tomato sauce) or baked scamorza cheese.

 Abruzzo has some of the most evocative castles and Roman ruins in Italy.
 A favourite is

-With thanks to Giovanni Di Gregorio and to "ste" for their photos
+With thanks to Giovanni Di Gregorio for his photos